-1.1 About the VGA-77
+About the VGA 77

-The Vapor Generation Accessory 77 (VGA-77) is a vapor generation system for Atomic Absorption (AA), Inductively Coupled Plasma Optical Emission Spectrometry (ICP-OES) and Inductively Coupled Plasma Mass Spectrometry (ICP-MS) applications.
+The Vapor Generation Accessory 77 (VGA 77) is a vapor generation system for Atomic Absorption (AA) and Inductively Coupled Plasma Optical Emission Spectrometer (ICP-OES) applications.

-Vapor generation is an extremely sensitive procedure used for determining the level of mercury, arsenic, selenium and a range of other hydride-forming elements.
-The sample capillary is placed in the solution to be measured and the VGA-77 pumps the sample through a reaction coil where it is automatically acidified and mixed with a suitable reductant.
+Vapor generation is an extremely sensitive procedure used for determining the level of mercury, arsenic, selenium and a range of other hydride-forming elements in samples.
+The sample capillary is placed in the solution to be measured and the VGA 77 pumps the sample through a reaction coil where it is automatically acidified and mixed with a suitable reductant.
 The resulting vapor is transferred to an atomization cell for determination by the spectrometer.

-The VGA-77 is supplied in a modular form, with a pump unit and separate reagent module.
+The VGA 77 is supplied in a modular form, with a pump unit and separate reagent module.
 Since ICP and AA applications use different gas/liquid separators, using separate plumbing assemblies for different reagents enables:

-- ☐ Flexibility-the VGA-77 can be used with both AAs and ICPs - Quick and simple change of applications, for example from AA to ICP or between different types of analyses - ☐ Cleaner operation-there is no chance of cross-contamination between applications - ☐ Ease of operation-there is no need to clean reagent bottles and tubing between applications as each application has a dedicated reagent module.
+- Flexibility-the VGA 77 can be used with both AAs and ICPs - Quick and simple change of applications, for example from AA to ICP or between different types of analyses

+- Cleaner operation-there is no chance of cross-contamination between applications - Ease of operation-there is no need to clean reagent bottles and tubing between applications as each application has a dedicated reagent module.
 Similarly, you can change from AA to ICP applications by changing reagent modules

-Note Part numbers for additional reagent modules are listed in section 5.3.
+Part numbers for additional reagent modules are listed on Page 79.